Mark Twain’s Eve and Adam - Gender Stereotypes?

 Twain wrote “Eve’s Diary” late in life and by that time he had developed a very cynical frame of mind.
 Even so, Twain found ample room within this frame to pay tribute, not only to Olivia and to woman, but also to the transcendent power of love.
 Eve shows a much larger capacity for love than Adam.
 Even when Adam enlarges his capacity for love, Eve causes his growth.
 Eve’s undefinable love for him and overflowing love for all creation opens Adam's heart.
 Eve held the key to the greatest power on earth and turned it to free the humanity in Adam.

 But perhaps you should judge for yourself whether or not Twain gender stereotypes Eve.
-A complete, free copy of our adaptation of Mark Twain's Eve and Adam is available for reading at Indie Minnesota.
+A complete (but scaled for mobile viewing), free copy of our adaptation of Mark Twain's Eve and Adam is available.